danieldkim/active-columns/README.md

 data they are indexing and must be updated manually when the source data changes, it would be handy to set up some code to automatically execute whenever you save or destroy an object.
-Active Columns allows you to configure various kinds of callbacks to executed when objects are initialized, saved, found, and destroyed.
+Active Columns allows you to configure various kinds of callbacks to be executed when objects are initialized, saved, found, and destroyed.

 ### Sequence chaining